sclorg/helm-charts/README.md

 ```

+In case the Helm chart has already been merged,
-Use this command to verify if Helm chart has all proper information in case of Helm chart is already merged.
+use the following command to verify if all the required information is contained within the Helm chart.

 ```commandline
 docker run --rm -i -e KUBECONFIG=/.kube/config -v "${HOME}/.kube":/.kube \